Key Technical Features

 - Drop-stitch Floor – provides durability, rigidity, and optimal performance

-- Lightweight Packable Design – weighs only 33-pounds and includes a duffle-style storage bag for effortless transportation and storage
+- Lightweight Packable Design – weighs only 35-pounds and includes River Crossing backpack-style storage bag for effortless transportation and storage

 Key User Features

 - ProFormance Seats – with inflatable padded seat cushions and high backrests, provide adjustable back support and include front webbing pockets, and rear gear pocket

 - Seat Backstraps – provide added tension to keep the seat firmly in position in rough water

 - Posi-track Weedless Fin – increases tracking and quickly attaches to universal US Fin Box System

 - Adjustable Foot Rests – for comfort and paddling efficiency

 - Velcro Adjustment Strips – allow for personalized custom seat positions